Cease to maintain EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

 When can a local authority cease to maintain an EHCP?

-The LA can cease to maintain an EHCP if it decides that it is no longer necessary for special educational provision to be made for the child or young person in accordance with an EHCP.
+The local authority can cease to maintain an EHCP if it decides that it is no longer necessary for special educational provision to be made for the child or young person in accordance with an EHCP.
 This typically requires evidence that needs have reduced significantly and can be met without the statutory protection of an EHCP.

-The LA can consider whether to cease when a young person moves into post-16 education, but it cannot cease simply because of the transition.
+The local authority can consider whether to cease when a young person moves into post-16 education, but it cannot cease simply because of the transition.
 It must still satisfy the test that an EHCP is no longer necessary.
 Many EHCPs are maintained well into post-16 and through to age 25 for young people with continuing needs.

 What is the deadline for appealing?